 The .reit TLD was created by Nareit to ensure .reit would further the interests of the REIT community and be made available on a non-discriminatory basis worldwide only to companies which operate under national laws consistent with the well-accepted basics of the REIT approach to real estate investment.
 All .reit domains are required to serve the needs of the REIT community by providing information about or offering services related to the REIT.
-Please click here to view the .reit Fact Sheet for more information.
+Please click here to view the .reit Product Sheet for more information.

 A .reit domain name provides an opportunity to showcase a REIT as a globally recognized approach to real estate investment and helps protect the reputation of a REIT and provide assurance to global internet users that any domain name ending in .reit belongs to a genuine REIT.

 Nareit will conduct a stringent validation process that will ensure that only applicants able to document that they are operating as REITs (regardless of what acronym they are known by in their home country) in countries with established REIT regimes recognized by Nareit will be able to register or renew a .reit domain name.
 Nareit may require registrants to submit documentation in support of their domain name applications and renewals.
 Domain names are available only to actual REIT entities and not to REIT sponsors, holding companies, or other affiliated entities.

 There is no limit on the number of eligible domain names an eligible REIT may apply for and the names applied for must either correspond to the REIT's legal trade names or be the name by which the REIT is commonly known, which may include acronyms, registered and common law trademarks, and exchange ticker symbols.